UniTime: A Language-Empowered Unified Model for Cross-Domain Time Series Forecasting: Experiments

 \textbf{Baselines.} We include eight state-of-the-art methods for multivariate time series forecasting comparisons, including Informer \cite{zhou2021informer}, Autoformer \cite{wu2021autoformer}, FEDformer \cite{zhou2022fedformer}, NSformer \cite{liu2022non}, DLinear \cite{zeng2023dlinear}, TimesNet \cite{wu2023timesnet}, PatchTST \cite{nie2023patchtst}, and GPT4TS \cite{zhou2023one}, a recent paper that uses language models to process time series data.
 Note that all these methods train a dedicated model for each evaluated dataset and for each assessed predictive length in their original papers.

-\textbf{Implementation Details.} We integrate our method into the established pipeline\footnote{https://github.com/thuml/Time-Series-Library} from \citet{wu2023timesnet}, which serves as a robust evaluation platform for various baseline methods.
-We also adhere to the same experimental settings as in \citet{wu2023timesnet} to ensure a fair comparison: we set the maximum number of epochs to 10 and fix the lookback window length to 36 for the Illness dataset, and 96 for the others.
+\textbf{Implementation Details.} We adhere to the same experimental settings as in \citet{wu2023timesnet} to ensure a fair comparison: we set the maximum number of epochs to 10 and fix the lookback window length to 36 for the Illness dataset, and 96 for the others.
 Moreover, we utilize a pretrained GPT2 \cite{radford2019gpt2} model as the backbone, with its layer count $L_{lm}$ set at 6, and we do not freeze any of its parameters.
 For the lightweight Transformer, we configure the $L_{light}$ to 2.
 The patch length $P$, maximum token length $R$, maximum predictive length $O$, mask ratio $r_m$ are consistently set to 16, 17, 720, and 0.5, respectively.
+The configuration specifics for each dataset and the results of the hyperparameter studies are provided in Appendix.
 We train our method via the AdamW optimizer with an initial learning rate of 0.0001.
 Regarding model selection, we calculate the validation loss for all the datasets involved and then compute an average score.
 The model that achieves the lowest overall validation loss will be used for testing.
-Experiments are repeated three times with different seeds on an NVIDIA A100 GPU.
-We implement UniTime using PyTorch 1.12, and \textit{will release the code on GitHub for public use.}
+Experiments are executed on an NVIDIA A100 80GB GPU.